Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 Question:

 Are atypical cells in the lesion located on head of the pancreas cancerous?
-Must they be removed?
-How to manage if not cancerous?
+Do they have to be removed?
+How to manage it if it’s not cancerous?

 Answer: